On the other hand, you may also gain weight

 You may lower your risk of disease

-One of the biggest benefits of a vegan diet is that it can reduce your risk of cancer, diabetes, and heart disease, thanks to phytonutrients, a substance found in fruits and vegetables that provide various kinds of health boosts.
-“You’ve got that low-calorie intake with that high-nutritional quality,” Dwyer says.
+One of the biggest benefits of a vegan diet is that it can reduce your risk of cancer, diabetes, and heart disease, thanks to phytonutrients, a substance found in fruits and vegetables that provides various kinds of health boosts.
+“You’ve got that low calorie intake with that high nutritional quality,” Dwyer says.
 “That’s where you’re really optimizing your energy and digestion, and giving your body what it needs to be healthy.”
-Scientists conducted a literature review of 27 different studies that looked at people following plant-based diets and found that people who ate vegetarian and vegan diets lowered their cholesterol by up to 35 percent.
-Another literature review discovered that vegans reduced their total cancer risk to about 15 percent and vegetarians decreased their heart disease risk by 25 percent compared to meat eaters.
+Scientists conducted a literature review of 27 different studies that looked at people following plant-based diets and found that people who ate vegetarian or vegan diets combined with nuts, soy, and/or fiber lowered their cholesterol by up to 35 percent.
+Another literature review discovered that vegans reduced their total cancer risk by about 15 percent and vegetarians decreased their heart disease risk by 25 percent compared to meat eaters.

 You may feel fatigued

 Fatigue could be an immediate sign of a vitamin B12 deficiency.
 Humans do not naturally produce vitamin B12, so we must rely on animal products for our daily dose.
-Cows and sheep have bacteria in their stomach to make B12 for them.
+Cows and sheep have bacteria in their stomachs to make B12 for them.
 What’s more, people are less able to absorb vitamin B12 from foods as they get older.
 Experts recommend taking a vitamin B12 supplement, sprinkling a little nutritional yeast on popcorn, or consuming B12-fortified foods like soy milk and vegan breakfast cereal.
+Watch out for these other sneaky signs of a vitamin deficiency.